 My coworkers are like the Von Trapp family.
 The front page of the company’s website should be them dressed in calico-printed curtains, holding hands and frolicking together in the Swiss Alps.
 In this photo they will be belting out “Do – a Deer” in a state of rapture due to their unfettered love for each other.
 And then there will be me attempting the “frolick” – which will be more like an awkward half-gallop, wearing normal clothes, and looking uncomfortable.

 And it’s not that I don’t like my coworkers, it’s just that they are incessantly doing shit together and inviting me.
 Really underwhelming shit like mug-painting parties and “inspirational quote” sign-making parties to put up around the office hood.
 Apparently, posting flimsy poster boards with positive quotes framed in flowers and butterflies will “uplift the neighborhood.”
 In actuality, it probably just annoys the general public that the elementary school doesn’t seem to have enough wall space for the kids’ lugubrious art creations.
-Or on a really wild night, an office party might even entail a painfully awkward game of Rotten Apples with my boss laughing uproariously at all of the PG-rated sexual humor.
+Or on a really wild night, an office party might even entail a painfully awkward game of Rotten Apples with my boss laughing uproariously at all of the R-rated sexual humor.
 Gross.

 The Monday after a work party, I guiltily crawl back to work attempting to recall where I had claimed to be over the weekend.
 When I step off the elevator on the 10th floor, I am met with a slew of coworkers whose faces turn sorrowful when they spot me.